mitrasolgi/Scaling-Databases-and-Implementing-Cloud-Design-Patterns/README.md

         aws_secret_access_key   - Found in AWS Academy
         aws_session_token       - Found in AWS Academy

-3. Create the instances by running `create_instances.py`
+4. Create the instances by running `create_instances.py`

-python3 app.py direct
+5. Run the code using the following commands: python3 app.py direct

    python3 app.py randomized

    python3 app.py customized

    For sending the write requests and test the app:

    python3 test_app.py